sjtalkar/milestone2_waterwells_deepnote/doc/assets/soils.md

     * Publication Place: Fort Worth, Texas
     * Publisher: U.S. Department of Agriculture, Natural Resources Conservation Service
   * Online_Linkage: [https://websoilsurvey-dev.dev.sc.egov.usda.gov/](https://websoilsurvey-dev.dev.sc.egov.usda.gov/)
-## How to download ?
+## How to download?
 The `SoilsDataset` class in the `/lib/soils.py` custom library is designed to load the soil survey data and geospatial information from the local `/assets/inputs/soils/` folder.
-If files are not found the data automatically are downloaded from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we store the required data we extracted and prepackaged.
+If files are not found the data automatically are downloaded from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we store the required data, we extracted and prepackaged.
 Also, the survey data in the raw dataset are stored in a Microsoft Access database, making it difficult to automate the loading of the data.
-To eas reproducibility, we thus provide in the GitHub repository the data used in this analysis.
+To ease reproducibility, we thus provide in the GitHub repository the data used in this analysis.
+Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

 The raw dataset file __wss_gsmsoil_CA_\[2016-10-13\].zip__ can be downloaded from [the U.S. General Soil Map (STATSGO2) by state](https://nrcs.app.box.com/v/soils).
 It contains both:
 * spatial shapefiles describing each map area
 * and a Microsoft Access table describing the soil type of each area.
-For simplicity, the data have been extracted
-* from the _Win-Pst - Input_ view in the Microsoft Access database as a CSV file, stored in the `./assets/inputs/soils/soil_data.csv`.
+For simplicity, the data have been extracted from the _Win-Pst - Input_ view in the Microsoft Access database as a CSV file, stored in the `./assets/inputs/soils/soil_data.csv`.
 ## Features of interest
 The features extracted from the original datasets are: